 Air conditioner wattage is not the easiest information to come by.

 An average 5,000 BTU air conditioner uses 500W of energy running at full capacity.
+Below we also specify an estimate of how many watts does a window, portable, and mini-split AC use.

 You can estimate how many watts does an air conditioner with known capacity (BTU) use pretty well with this AC wattage calculator: